lorenzleutgeb/atlas/ARTIFACT.md

 The Docker image does not include any kind of package manager.
 It is therefore much more cumbersome to add additional software if the need arises during evaluation.
-Note that in the OVA, the [Nix][nix] package manager is installed, so installation is as simple as
+Note that in the OVA version, the [Nix][nix] package manager is installed, so installation of further tools is as simple as

     $ nix-env -iA nixos.hello

+Refer to <https://search.nixos.org/> to search for packages.

 The Docker image is much smaller in size, because it does not contain a graphical desktop.

 ## Functional

-Please make sure to read the section "Using" of `README.md` for general remarks on operating the tool, then return to this section which addresses reproduction of results.
+Please make sure to first read the section "Using" of `README.md` for general remarks on operating the tool, then return to this section which addresses reproduction of results.

-To verify the results in the
-associated paper, you will need the "run" subcommand
+To verify the results in the associated paper, you will need the "run" subcommand

-    ./atlas run --help
+    atlas run --help

 For example, to check the type annotation of the function definition `PairingHeap.link`, run

-    ./atlas run --home=resources/examples "PairingHeap.link"
+    atlas --home=$HOME/atlas/src/test/resources/examples run "PairingHeap.link"

 Note that the `--home` parameter corresponds to the module search directory, so the module `PairingHeap` corresponds to the file

-    resources/examples/PairingHeap.ml
+    $HOME/atlas/src/test/resources/examples/PairingHeap.ml

+The `--home` parameter is omitted below for brevity.

 Note that the last positional parameter in the previous invocation is interpreted as a regular expression.